 parts: [{ type: “file”, filename: “file.pdf”, mediaType: “application/pdf”, data: “...” }];

-Field renames:
+}Field renames:

 Streaming Message Persistence

-Key insight: In v5, only check parts.length
+Key insight: In v5, only check parts.length, not content.

 // v4 - check both